Childhood Day is all about raising funds to keep children safe. In this article, you can find out more about it and what you can do

 How you can Join the fun on childhood day (Yes, even grown-ups can play)

 Look, Childhood Day is basically a national excuse to be silly, get messy, and call it “fundraising.”
-It’s on Friday 6th June 2025, and it’s all about play.
+It’s on first Friday June every year, and it’s all about play.
 That’s right—actual play.
 No meetings.
 No chores.
 Just letting your inner big kid out, all in the name of keeping children safe.
 Win-win.

 So, what can you do?